bburan/NEUS642/exajupyter.md

 ![opening a terminal](images/4_opening_terminal.png)

-Run the setup script by typing the following text in the terminal and hitting `enter`:
+Run the setup script by typing the following text in the terminal and hitting `enter`.
+Be patient, this may take a while!
+The first time you login to exajupyter, scripts and programs may run a bit slowly until everything is loaded into memory.
+This is a limitation of the architecture that exajupyter is built on:

 	source /home/exacloud/lustre1/NEUS642/bin/NEUS642_setup

 If it's successful, you'll see the following messages (note that buran will be replaced with your username):

 	Installing NEUS642 kernel
 	Installed kernelspec NEUS642 in /home/users/buran/.local/share/jupyter/kernels/neus642